Photos by Elena Bessi

 LONG BIO

-Namrata is multilingual with "roots" in the Thar Desert's migrant Marwari community.
-Born in Kolkata, raised in Mumbai, she has lived in Tours and Avignon (France), Quatre Bornes (Mauritius), Philadelphia, and Los Angeles (USA).
-She now lives with her family in Huntington Beach, part of Greater Los Angeles.
+Born in Kolkata and raised in Mumbai, with roots in the Thar Desert’s Marwari community, Namrata has lived in Tours and Avignon (France), Quatre Bornes (Mauritius), Philadelphia, and Los Angeles.
+She is multilingual, and now lives with her family in Orange County, part of Greater Los Angeles in California.
+She is represented by Saba Sulaiman of Talcott Notch Literary Services.